backdrop-contrib/bueditor/README.txt

 - BUTTON PROPERTIES
-TITLE: Title or name of the button.
+TITLE:(required) Title or name of the button.
 Displayed as a hint on mouse over.
-Required.
-A title can be made translatable(using t() of drupal) by prefixing it with "t:".
+A title can be translated by prefixing it with "t:".
 Ex: t:Bold turns into t('Bold')
 CONTENT: Html or javascript code that is processed when the button is clicked.
 This can also be php code that is pre evaluated and return html or javascript code.
 See BUTTON TYPES.
 ICON: Image or text to display the button.